darkreader/darkreader.org/src/blog/posts/attention.md

 # ATTENTION!
 Check if you were affected by malware clones

-Several malicious Dark Reader's copies were created, thousands of users were affected.
+Several malicious Dark Reader's copies were created, thousands Firefox and Edge users were affected.
 Follow this guide to learn how to avoid malware extensions, and how to check that you've installed Dark Reader from the original source.